Dabigatran: Contraindications

 Dabigatran is contraindicated in patients who have active pathological bleeding, since dabigatran can increase bleeding risk and can also cause serious and potentially life-threatening bleeds.
-Dabigatran is also contraindicated in patients who have a history of serious hypersensitivity reaction to dabigatran (e.g. anaphylaxis or anaphylactic shock).
-The use of dabigatran should also be avoided in patients with mechanical prosthetic heart valves due to the increased risk of thromboembolic events (e.g. valve thrombosis, stroke, and myocardial infarction) and major bleeding associated with dabigatran in this population.
+Dabigatran is also contraindicated in patients who have a history of serious hypersensitivity reaction to dabigatran (such as anaphylaxis or anaphylactic shock).
+The use of dabigatran should also be avoided in patients with mechanical prosthetic heart valves due to the increased risk of thromboembolic events (such as valve thrombosis, stroke or myocardial infarction) and major bleeding when compared with warfarin.

-Current FDA guidelines states that patients with mechanical heart valves should not be using dabigatran.
+Current US Food and Drug Administration guidelines states that patients with mechanical heart valves should not be using dabigatran.
 The safety and efficacy of Pradaxa (dabigatran) were evaluated in the European RE-ALIGN trial in 2012.
 RE-ALIGN was terminated early because the Pradaxa treatment group had significantly more thromboembolic events and major bleeding than warfarin and determined to be contraindicated for use in patients with mechanical heart valves.
 Further studies are needed in order to determine effects of dabigatran on patients with bioprosthetic valves.

 Dabigatran is poorly excreted in breastmilk and does not appear to require any limitations to breastfeeding.
 However, data is limited and further studies are needed.